codacy/docs/docs/organizations/using-a-coding-standard.md

 1. Open your organization **Coding standards** page, tab **Coding standards**.

-1. Click the edit icon on the coding standard card.
+1. Click the edit icon on the coding standard card or, if you only want to apply an existing coding standard to a different set of repositories, click the link **Apply coding standard to your repositories** to navigate directly to the repository selection step.

     ![Editing an existing coding standard](images/coding-standard-edit.png)